knifeyspoony/ai-chat-bootstrap/packages/ai-chat-bootstrap/bin/core/templates/readme-addition.md

 ### Theme Tokens

-The scaffold injected a shadcn-compatible palette into `app/globals.css`.
+The scaffold injected our claymorphism light/dark palette (still shadcn-compatible) into `app/globals.css`.
 Keep that block (it must live outside `@layer base`) and tweak the variable values to match your brand.
 The chat components read those tokens directly—if you delete them, the UI loses its color system.

 Tip: once your Tailwind build emits the chat utilities, you can remove the `@import "ai-chat-bootstrap/ai-chat.css";` line from `globals.css` to avoid duplicate CSS.